apache/trafficserver/doc/developer-guide/debugging/debug-builds.en.rst

 A debugger can set breakpoints in a plugin.
 Use a Traffic Server debug build and compile the plugin with the ``-g`` option.
 A debugger can also be used to analyze a core dump.
-To generate core, set the size limit of the core files in the :file:`records.config` file to -1 as follows:
+To generate core, set the size limit of the core files in the :file:`records.yaml` file to -1 as follows:

 ::